 So the Exeter Community Forum was set up.

-Our main task has been to create a ‘Community Strategy‘ for the next five years.
-This explains how we think we can strengthen our communities in Exeter to support the needs of both new and existing communities as the city grows.
+Our main task has been to agree how we think we can we can strengthen our communities in Exeter – supporting the needs of both new and existing communities as the city grows.
+We’ve put these ideas into a ‘Community Strategy‘ for the next five years.

 The forum has other aims too.